jchio001/Savory-Backend/ENDPOINT_DOC.md

 - `Authorization (Header)`: A JWT auth token that originated from our backend
 - `Content-Type (Header)`: Should be set to `multipart/form-data`
 - `image (Body, form-data)`: An image to be posted to the Savory platform
+- `place_id (Body, form_data)`: The place_id of the restaurant the photo is attached to.
+This will be validated server-sided.

 Returns:
 ```